cowardtv/PD-Apartment-Raid/README.md

 # PD-Apartment-Raid
 Raid Apartments Via Police JOB | QBCORE NEW
+TO HAVE THIS FULLY WORKED ADD THE CLIENT TO THE BUTTOM OF QB-APARTMENTS, you can put the server side where ever you want but i suggest qb-apartment either

 Add More Houses Location Via Client by Editing ApartmentCheck() and targetlocations